 He had a lot of opinions about how he envisioned our wedding should be, and if my parents or I had a differing opinion, he was angry about it.
 We weren't putting a dime of our own money into the big day, so I felt weird about his resentment toward any ideas other than his own.
 When I tried to tell him that, he would tell me I was wrong.
 "Don't you love me because I have a lot of opinions?" he would say.

 He stopped visiting my family with me.
 When I mentioned my parents, he would make snide remarks about them.
 I stopped talking about them altogether because it made me uncomfortable.
-My family loved me so much, and all they were trying to do was give us a dream wedding.
+My family loved me, and all they were trying to do was give us a dream wedding.

 I loved this guy so much that I didn't care how I was feeling on the inside.